Course Work Taken Elsewhere

 Residence Requirement for a Second Bachelor’s Degree

 For students with their first bachelor’s degree from USC, 32 units applicable to the degree beyond the number of units required for the first USC bachelor’s degree must be completed in residence.
+Students who have not exceeded the transfer unit residence restriction for the first USC bachelor’s degree may apply the remaining number of units available for transfer to this 32 unit residence requirement.

 For students with their first bachelor’s degree from another institution, the second bachelor’s degree requires 64 units applicable to the degree completed in residence, except for the B.Arch. degree, which when earned concurrently with the M.Arch. degree requires 32 units applicable to the degree completed in residence.